java-to-kotlin/java-to-kotlin.github.io/_posts/2024-06-01-refactoring-beyond-the-commit.md

 **Single Commit Refactorings:**

-* Affects a single codebase and built artefact.
+* Affect a single codebase and built artefact.
 * Can be applied by one commit, without disrupting other team members.

 For example, renaming a local variable.

 **Multiple Commit Refactorings:**

-* Creates widespread change in a single codebase & built artefact.
+* Create widespread change in a single codebase & built artefact.
 * Applied by a sequence of commits with expand/contract to reduce conflicts with other team members' work in progress.

 For example, renaming a widely used function, type or package.

 **Multiple Deployment Refactorings:**

-* Requires change in multiple codebases or deployed artefacts.
+* Require changes in multiple codebases or deployed artefacts.
 * Applied by multiple deployments with expand/contract to avoid downtime.

 For example, changes to HTTP APIs or database schema used by systems that must be upgraded without downtime.